 Employment Data Standards: Why They Matter in Your Search for the Right B-School

-Provided by Megan Hendricks, Executive Director, MBA Career Services & Employer Alliance
+Megan Hendricks, Executive Director, MBA Career Services & Employer Alliance

 When considering which business school to pursue, prospective students often consult a school’s employment data report as a way to research typical career paths and other information about the student profile.
 When using this information to make an important application decision, it’s important to consider the process by which that data was compiled and analyzed in order to ensure the information is comparable across schools.